Africa EENI Global Business School

 6. Evangelical Polytechnic Institute

-Study Master Business Foreign Trade in Spanish Yamena (Chad) Trade and Business in Africa (French) N’Djaména, Tchad Study, Master, Global Business, Foreign Trade, Portuguese Jamena (Chade)
+Business in Africa (Spanish) Yamena (Chad) Trade and Business in Africa (French) N’Djaména, Tchad Business in Africa (Portuguese) Jamena (Chade)